Self Harm and Suicidal Behaviour

 2. Indicators

 The indicators that a child or young person may be at risk of taking actions to harm themselves or attempt suicide can cover a wide range of life events such as bereavement, bullying at school or a variety of forms of cyber bullying, often via mobile phones, mental health problems including eating disorders, family problems such as domestic violence and abuse or any form of child abuse as well as conflict between the child and parents/carers.
+See NCMD Report on Suicide in Children and Young People 2021.

 The signs of the distress the child may be under can take many forms and can include: